-The geosynthetic can also be assumed to act as a tensioned membrane, which supports the wheel loads (Figure 4c).
+The geosynthetic can also be assumed to act as a tensioned membrane, which supports the wheel loads (Fig. 3c).
 In this case, the reinforcement provides a vertical reaction component to the applied wheel load.
 This tensioned membrane effect is induced by vertical deformations, leading to a concave shape in the geosynthetic.
 The tension developed in the geosynthetic contributes to support the wheel load and reduces the vertical stress on the subgrade.
 However, significant rutting depths are necessary to realize this effect.
-Higher deformations are required to mobilize the tension of the membrane for decreasing stiffness of the geosynthetic.
-In order for this type of reinforcement mechanism to be significant, there is a consensus that the subgrade CBR should be below 3 (Barksdale et al. 1989).
+Higher deformations are required to mobilize the.
+This reinforcement mechanism has been reported to develop only in cases with subgrade CBR values below 3 (Barksdale et al. 1989).